Terms and Conditions

 9.5 We will post the invoice for your fees electronically to your Online Account and you will not receive a paper copy.

-9.6 If we agree to provide Services in addition to those specified in the Order Confirmation, you may incur additional charges which we will agree with you in writing prior to the commencement of such services.
+9.6 If we agree to provide Services in addition to those specified, you may incur additional charges which we will agree with you in writing prior to the commencement of such services.

 9.7 You will pay for (except that no payment is required by a Subscriber of any free trial of the SMB Service that is offered on the Site), and be able to terminate, the SMB Service in accordance with our current termination policy.